 Suffrage in Black and White

-Several African American women attended the Anti-Slavery Convention of American Women in New York City on May 9, 1837.
+History tells us that several African American women attended the Anti-Slavery Convention of American Women in New York City on May 9, 1837.
 It was the first known convention to consider women’s rights as an issue.For African American suffragists, the links between racial justice and women’s rights were at the heart of their activism.
 In the early twentieth century, relatively few black women participated in (or were permitted to participate in, due to racism) the primarily white women’s suffrage associations of the National American Woman Suffrage Association (NAWSA) and the National Woman’s Party (NWP.)
 Instead, Black suffragists organized within the National Association of Colored Women (NACW); religious organizations such as the Woman’s Convention of the National Baptist Convention; and local women’s clubs and suffrage leagues.